ZcashFoundation/zcash_script/README.md

 4. For new dependencies with a leading zero in their version (`0.x.y`), use a `>=` dependency [to make them automatically upgrade to match Zebra's dependencies](https://doc.rust-lang.org/cargo/reference/resolver.html#semver-compatibility)
 5. Check all open PRs to see if they can be merged before the release
 6. Run `cargo-release` with `--no-publish` to commit any automatic changes
+7. Open a `zcash_script` PR with the changes, get it reviewed, and wait for CI to pass
-7. Publish a new release
+8. Publish a new release

 ### Updating `depend/zcash`